carlarsmendes/smartshelf_v2/README.md

 MONGODB_URI=<your_mongodb_atlas_uri>
 SESSION_SECRET=anysessionsecret
 PORT=6000
+CLOUDINARY_NAME=yourcloudinaryname
+CLOUDINARY_KEY=yurcloudinarykey
+CLOUDINARY_SECRET=yourcloudinarysecret
 ```

 Note: Replace `<your_mongodb_atlas_uri>` with the connection string for your MongoDB Atlas cluster, without `<>`.
+Also, you will need to create a Cloudinary account.

 ### Database Configuration